JiwonJJeong/shopping-cart/README.md

 * User event simulations should be async code
 * There are pros and cons to storing data as an array vs object in the context or in the return of a custom hook
 * Example of complex css selector >*:not(header) = any immediate child element that is not header
+* MemoryRouter is a great way to test components using react-router-dom